grafana/grafana-plugin-sdk-go/experimental/e2e/README.md

 mage e2e:replay
 ```

-### Certificate
+### CA Certificate

 This command prints the CA certificate to stdout so that it can be added to the local test environment.
+For more information, see the [CA Setup](#ca-certificate-setup) section above.

 ```
 mage e2e:certificate